-I. Or Just Take Over an Existing One
+9.1- Or Just Take Over an Existing One

-One of the biggest advantages of buying an existing domain instead of a new one is you get all the traffic and search engine goodness the domain earned so far.
+One of the biggest advantages of buying an existing domain instead of a new one is you get all the traffic and search engine goodness the domain has earned so far.

-II.
-Use a CMS
+9.2- Use a CMS

-WordPress is definitely the most popular CMS available today.
-It’s free and it has a ton of features to make your website management a piece of cake.
+There’s no doubt that WordPress is the most popular CMS available today.
+It’s free and has a ton of features to make your website management a piece of cake.

 In spring 2016, WordPress became the first CMS to run behind over a quarter of the world’s websites.
 At that time, it owned around 60% of the CMS market share (see image above).

 Remember, your website design is also part of your SEO.
 You can’t ignore certain important design practices if you want your website to rank higher and attract more visitors.